Work Zone Answers You Must Know for Your DMV Test

 C. Both A. and B. are correct

-If there is a reduced speed limit through a work zone, don’t resume normal speed until you see a roadway sign indicating the end of the work zone or see the normal black-and-white speed limit sign indicating a higher speed.
+If there is a reduced speed limit through a work zone, wait to resume normal speed until you see a roadway sign indicating the end of the work zone or the standard black-and-white speed limit sign indicating a higher speed.

-Fines for speeding in work zones may be doubled.
-Such zones are indicated by additional signs.
-These signs may also come with a plaque saying, “When Workers are Present”.
+Fines for speeding in work zones may be double.
+Additional signs indicate such zones.
+These signs may also come with a plaque saying, “When Workers are Present.”

-Remember, speed limits are set for different reasons, not only because workers may be present.
-Even if you don’t see workers in a work zone, signs and signals must always be obeyed.
+Remember, speed limits can be set for different reasons, not only because workers may be present.
+Even if you don’t see workers in a work zone, you must always obey signs and signals.

 Avoid Tailgating

 As you remember from the beginning of this article, rear-end crashes are the most common type of collision in work zones.
-Be sure to keep enough distance to any vehicles ahead.
-Tailgating in work zones is extremely dangerous.
-The vehicle ahead of you may slow down or stop suddenly because of an obstacle, workers working close to travel lanes, irregular pavement surfaces, lane shifts, pavement edge drop-offs, or narrow lanes.
+Be sure to keep enough distance from any vehicles ahead.
+Tailgating in work zones is hazardous.
+The car ahead of you may slow down or stop suddenly because of an obstacle, workers working close to travel lanes, irregular pavement surfaces, lane shifts, pavement edge drop-offs, or narrow lanes.

-If you are being tailgated, your best action is not to speed up but to slow down!
+If someone tailgates you, your best action is not to speed up but to slow down!

 It is also a good idea not to use cruise control when driving through a work zone.